 As you analyze whether a mobile home is a good investment for you, there are a couple things to keep in mind.

-Resale issues.
 Another unique issue mobile home owners face is reselling the home.
-Despite what the name implies, “mobile” homes are not that mobile.
+Despite what the name implies, "mobile" homes are not all that mobile.
 Once placed in a mobile home park and hooked up to utilities, mobile homes are not easy to move.
-In fact, mobile homes can cost thousands of dollars to move.
-This can make them difficult to resell, since a buyer may have to commit to living in the same mobile home park you live in.
+In fact, such a move can cost thousands of dollars.
+This can make them difficult to resell, since a buyer might have to commit to living in the same mobile home park you live in.

-Good value for the price.
-Of course there are some benefits to buying a mobile home too.
+Of course there are some benefits to buying a mobile home.
 For one, they are affordable.
-Even with rent in a mobile home park, a mobile home may cost less than an apartment per month.
+Even with rent in a mobile home park, a mobile home might indeed cost less than an apartment per month.